sampita/coding-challenge/README.md

 ### Specification

-1. When the user clicks a row, it should expand (or close) a list of that candidate's applications (Don't worry about schoolapplications).
+1. When the user clicks a row, it should expand a list of that candidate's applications (Don't worry about schoolapplications).
+If the user clicks a row that is already expanded, it should close.
-2. When the user clicks an application line item, bring up a modal/overlay that shows all of the candidate information (profile information and information specific to that application/role).
+2. When the user clicks an application line item, bring up a modal/overlay that shows all of the candidate information and information specific to that application/role.
+Some modal code has been provided in ui-kit, but feel free to use your own if you'd like.
 3. Candidate status should reflect the candidate's furthest <i>active</i> status.
 An active status is a status with status type <u>not</u> equal to Archived or Offer declined.
+Furthest status is determined by ```application.new_status._order```.
+4. Please try to make the list UI as close as possible to the screenshots.
-4. If you still have time left, implement sorting or some way to filter the list of candidates, such as text search or status filtering.
+5. If you still have time left, implement sorting or some way to filter the list of candidates, such as text search or status filtering.

 ### Screenshots

-![Product Screen Shot - default][product-screenshot-closed]
+![Product Screen Shot - original][product-screenshot-original]

 ![Product Screen Shot - expanded][product-screenshot-expanded]

 ### Notes

+1. When in doubt, make an executive decision.
-1. Your components should work correctly in Chrome, don’t worry about cross-browser compatibility.
+2. Your components should work correctly in Chrome, don’t worry about cross-browser compatibility.
-4. Don't worry about navbar functionality or filter functionality (unless you have extra time to add filters as mentioned above).
-5. Don't worry about getting the colors or styles exactly right, but please try to make the UI similar to the screenshots.
+3. Icons have been provided in ui-kit/icons.
-6. When you're done, please write a quick post-mortem on how you approached the problem, what tradeoffs you made and why, things we should look for, etc.
+4. When you're done, please write a quick post-mortem on how you approached the problem, what tradeoffs you made and why, things we should look for, etc.

 ### Bonus points
 1. Use React hooks
 2. Use Styled Components for css
-3. Add additional functionality such as sorting, search, or filtering.
+3. Add additional functionality such as sorting, search, or filtering by status.

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * [Node >= 8.10 and npm >= 5.6](https://nodejs.org/en/)
 ```sh
 npm install npm -g